European microstates

-The European microstates or European ministates are a set of very small sovereign states in Europe.
-In modern contexts the term is typically used to refer to the six smallest states in Europe by area: Andorra, Liechtenstein, Malta, Monaco, San Marino, and Vatican City (the Holy See).
-Four of these states are monarchies (three principalities—Andorra, Liechtenstein, and Monaco—and one papacy, Vatican City).
-These states trace their status back to the first millennium or the early second millennium except for Liechtenstein, created in the 17th century.
+A European microstate or European ministate is a very small sovereign state in Europe.
+In modern usage, it typically refers to the six smallest states in Europe by area: Andorra, Liechtenstein, Malta, Monaco, San Marino, and Vatican City.
+Andorra, Liechtenstein, Monaco and Vatican City are monarchies (Vatican City is an elective monarchy ruled by the Pope).
+These states trace their status back to the first millennium or the early second millennium except for Liechtenstein, created in the 18th century.

 Microstates are small independent states recognised by larger states.
 According to the qualitative definition suggested by Zbigniew Dumieński (2014), microstates can also be viewed as "modern protected states, i.e. sovereign states that have been able to unilaterally depute certain attributes of sovereignty to larger powers in exchange for benign protection of their political and economic viability against their geographic or demographic constraints."

 In line with this definition, only Andorra, Liechtenstein, Monaco, and San Marino qualify as "microstates" as only these states are sovereignties functioning in close, but voluntary, association with their respective larger neighbours.
-Luxembourg, which is much larger than all the European microstates combined, nonetheless shares some of these characteristics.
+Luxembourg, which is far larger than all these microstates combined, nonetheless shares some of these characteristics.

-Some scholars dispute the status of the Vatican City as a state, arguing that "[i]n two respects it may be doubted whether the territorial entity, the Vatican City, meets the traditional criteria of statehood" and that "[t]he special status of the Vatican City is probably best regarded as a means of ensuring that the Pope can freely exercise his spiritual functions, and in this respect is loosely analogous to that of the headquarters of international organisations."

 List of states often labelled as microstates

+These may or may not be considered microstates.

 Economic policies and relationship with the European Union

-The European microstates are all of limited size and/or population.
+The European microstates are all of limited size and population.
 They also have limited natural resources.
-As a result, they have adopted special economic policies, typically involving low levels of taxation and few restrictions on external financial investment.
-Malta is a full member of the European Union, while the other five European microstates have obtained special relations with the European Union.
-Many of the microstates have also entered into a customs union with their larger neighbours to improve their economic situation (Vatican City and San Marino with Italy, Liechtenstein with Switzerland, Monaco with France).
-Most of them lack clearly marked borders; for example, Monaco forms a continuous metropolitan area with its neighbouring French communes (the largest being Beausoleil) and has many streets running across or along the border.
+As a result, they often have adopted special economic policies, typically involving low levels of taxation and few restrictions on external financial investment.
+Malta is a full member of the European Union, while the other five European microstates have obtained special relations with the European Union and San Marino, Andorra and Monaco are part of the EU customs union while Liechtenstein is in a customs union with Switzerland.